ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 some quantity in which we are interested, and some set of parameters which we think describe the physics of that quantity.
-We know that the parameters must combine in some way to make something of the correct units (if not they cannot possibly be the correct set of parameters for the problem!).
+We know that the parameters must combine in some way to make something of the correct units (if not, they cannot possibly be the correct set of parameters for the problem!).

-We can describe this setup in terms of a set of "fundamental units," which we defined previously to be units which cannot be made out combining other units.
+We can describe this setup in terms of a set of "fundamental units," which we define to be units which cannot be made by combining other units.
 For instance, meters and seconds are both fundamental units, but velocity is not, since it can be made by dividing meters by seconds.
 The choice of fundamental units is not necessarily unique, but by